-The Dams-C2M2 (also referred to in this document as the model) is intended to enable Dams Sector owners and operators to complete a self-evaluation of the cybersecurity maturity for a single function-a subset of operations within the facility or organization.
+The Dams-C2M2 (also referred to in this document as the model or C2M2) is intended to enable Dams Sector owners and operators to complete a self-evaluation of the cybersecurity maturity for a single function-the subset of operations performed by the organization to which the C2M2 is being applied.
 The evaluation consists of a facilitated discussion to select maturity indicator levels (MILs) by knowledgeable participants familiar with the function and the analysis of the discussion's results.
-To adequately and effectively implement the model, careful planning should be undertaken prior to committing to the C2M2.
+To implement the model adequately and effectively, organizations should undertake careful planning prior to committing to the C2M2.
 While such planning is critical to a successful evaluation, the subsequent analysis and prioritization steps of the C2M2 implementation process also require thoughtful preparation.